 If you’re looking at the pros and cons of workplace pensions (spoiler: there’s lots of pros), you’ll want to know if having a workplace pension will affect your State Pension.

-Workplace pensions and the State Pension are two separate ways of saving for retirement.
+Workplace pensions and the State Pension are two separate ways of saving for a better retirement.

 Let’s look at the difference between workplace pensions and the State Pension.